-In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.
-Many languages that apply this style attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than describe how to accomplish it as a sequence of the programming language primitives (the how being left up to the language's implementation).
-This is in contrast with imperative programming, which implements algorithms in explicit steps. .
+Declarative languages, also called nonprocedural or very high level, are programming languages in which (ideally) a program specifies what is to be done rather than how to do it.
+In such languages, there is less difference between the specification of a program and its implementation than in the procedural languages described so far.
+The two common kinds of declarative languages are logic and functional languages.
+It is a programming paradigm— a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.
+Many languages that apply this style, attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem in the domain, rather than describe how to accomplish it as a sequence of the programming language primitives.
+This is in contrast with imperative programming, which implements algorithms in explicit steps.

 All logic programming languages can be generalised into a category of programming languages, called declarative languages.
 They share the same idea of analysing computations.
 The computation is satisfied by specifying the properties of the correct answer.
 Logic programs can be interpreted using two main concepts: truth and logical deduction.
 Truth derives whether or not the computation in the program is true, under the implementation of the program symbols.
 Logical Deduction determines whether a logical clause is a consequence of the program.
 All logical programming languages have exact operational meaning and most support the processing of finite sets.
 The programs themselves are instructions for execution by a compiler.
 These instructions are always interpreted as logical statements and clauses, and the result of the execution is a logical consequence of the computations in it.

-A database is a repository of information managed by a database engine which ensures integrity of data and fast access to the data.
+A database language is a repository of information managed by a database engine that ensures the integrity of data and fast access to the data.
 A very common implementation of a database is a Relational Database Management System (RDBM).
 To users, the information in a database can be accessed by using Structured Query Language (SQL) a database language common to most databases.
 However, SQL only provides commands to access and manipulate the data in the database.
 For any complex application, there commonly is a need for conditions, branching, and loops.
-None of these are a part of the SQL language.
-In order to fill this gap, many common programming languages allow integration with SQL through a common library such as Open Data Base Connectivity (ODBC), Object Linking and Embedding (OLE), and sometimes with application programming interfaces or libraries supplied with the database.
+None of these is a part of the SQL language.
+In order to fill this gap, many common programming languages allow integration with SQL through a common library such as Open Database Connectivity (ODBC), Object Linking and Embedding (OLE), and sometimes with application programming interfaces or libraries supplied with the database.